paulfchristiano/alba/README.md

 The project is largely organized as a calculus of agents;
 methods like amplify.HCH(A) or capabilities.Imitator(A) turn one agent into another agent.

+If you want to get a sense for what the algorithm looks like from inside, you can run examples.py and then try hch.act("this is a test") or council.act("this is a test").

 ## what's in the box